-McKaskell Haindl, working in association with Cardinal Fine Cabinetry, is located at 362 Talbot Street in the heart of downtown.
+McKaskell Haindl Design Group, working in association with Cardinal Fine Cabinetry, is located at 362 Talbot Street in the heart of downtown.
 Their inviting showroom is located a few doors down from the busy King and Talbot intersection, on the eastside.
 Step inside and you’ll be delighted by their unique space.
-It features high ceilings, hardwood floors, spacious windows, whimsical butterfly wallpaper and a gorgeous custom cabinetry kitchen.
+It features high ceilings, hardwood floors, spacious windows, whimsical butterfly wallpaper and gorgeous custom cabinetry.
 There are seats and a sturdy coffee table made from hockey sticks.
 A small desk sits to one side.
 It serves as office space for designer and part owner/founder, Chris Haindl.
-He is excited to note that “This space is available for rent to the public,” and “we’ve had some great events here in the past.”
+He is excited to note “we’ve had some great events here in the past.”
 Indeed, the showroom space has been used for art shows, fashion events, local cooking demonstrations and the custom kitchen served as the workable space and photo backdrop for the popular Forest City Cookbook.

 The McKaskell Haindl business grew a successful reputation from carefully sourcing quality materials, excellent design and quality craftsmanship.
 They do mainly residential work and build one of a kind furniture pieces and design your space to suit your home.

 McKaskell Haindl Design Build has been in business a total of twenty-eight years with the addition of the downtown showroom for the past eight years.
 This creative design build business was born when the two Chris’s came together sharing a space- Chris Haindl, the designer and former arts student, and Chris McKaskell, the carpenter turned custom cabinet maker.
 They formed a strong partnership that blossomed from each appreciating the skills the others didn’t have.